garceteclaudio/playwright-js-ts-base/README.md

 # Playwright JS/TS Base Project

-This is a base project for end-to-end testing using Playwright with JavaScript/TypeScript.
-It includes page objects, locators, fixtures, and example test files.
+A foundational project template for end-to-end testing with Playwright using JavaScript and TypeScript.
+This setup includes the Page Object Model pattern, test fixtures, Docker support, and example test cases to get you started quickly.

 ## Prerequisites

 - Node.js (version 16 or higher)
 - npm or yarn
+- Docker (optional, for containerized execution)

 ## Installation